ArturJanik/yumnote/README.md

 * Fourth step - session optimization (keeping them in memory? redis? what if server dies/restarts?)
 * TODO...

+## Optimization

+### Done

+* Used 'why-did-you-update' tool to identify app elements with most redundant rerenders and refactored code to avoid most non-Router related ones.

+### TODO

+* Find out if it's possible to filter useless rerenders triggered by Router

 ## Installation

 ### Base setup